INK: Inheritable Natural Backdoor Attack Against Model Distillation: Experiments

-As RSBA utilizes statistical properties of the training images, it would seem relatively easy to construct an effective defense against the proposed attack.
+As INK utilizes statistical properties of the training images, it would seem relatively easy to construct an effective defense against the proposed attack.
 For example, one could filter out any training images that have high values for common statistical properties.

-However, the reality is that RSBA introduces a new attack paradigm rather than being limited to a specific implementation.
-Attackers don't have to adhere to common statistical values when launching RSBA.
+However, the reality is that INK introduces a new attack paradigm rather than being limited to a specific implementation.
+Attackers don't have to adhere to common statistical values when launching INK.
 Here are a couple of ways it can be improved:

 (1) Frequency domain instead of time domain: The attacker can utilize the frequency domain features of the image instead of the basic time domain features to carry out the attack.

 (2) Localized sampling instead of overall sampling: The attacker can compute statistical features by using pixel values from a few specific locations instead of the entire image.